Read This Before Your First Forest Bathing Session.

 Rigid plans

-Your phone (or keep it on airplane mode)
+Your phone (or keep it on silent mode)

 Your Guide Has Assessed the Right Place for Your First Session